S3-working-group/s3-practical-guide/src/enablers-of-co-creation/adopt-the-seven-principles.md

 ---

+![right,fit](img/collaboration-values/values-step3.png)

 ## Adopt The Seven Principles (cont.)

-![right,fit](img/collaboration-values/values-step3.png)

-* values embrace Sociocracy 3.0 principles
-* collaboration follows principles and values
+* align collaboration to the Seven Principles
-* adopt the seven principles to reduce the number of agreements necessary, and to guide adaptation of patterns
+* adopting the Seven Principles reduces the number of explicit agreements necessary, and guides adaptation of S3 patterns to suit the organization's context
+* an organization's actual values need to embrace Sociocracy 3.0 principles